NuGet/docs.microsoft.com-nuget/docs/nuget-org/policies/deleting-packages.md

 1. Expand the "Listing" section and select the package version
 1. Uncheck “List in search results” and select "Save"

 The specific package version has now been unlisted.
-In order to verify this open an incognito instance of your browser and navigate to the package page (without the version part) e.g.: https://www.nuget.org/packages/YOUR-PACKAGE-NAME/.
+In order to verify this, logout of your account and navigate to the package page (without the version part) e.g.: https://www.nuget.org/packages/YOUR-PACKAGE-NAME/.
 You will see all versions of that package that have **not** been unlisted.
-However, if you see the same page while logged in you will see all packages with their status; listed or unlisted.
+However, the package owner, when logged in, can see all versions and their listing status.

 It's also possible to deprecate a package version (in case you can't delete a package version).
 For more information about deprecating package versions, see [Deprecating packages](Deprecate-packages.md).